lemonadee71/croft/README.md

 ### How It Works

-Components are resolved in **phase 2** of the rendering pipeline (after `resolveBody`, before `resolveAttributes`):
+Component resolution runs **after** the standard directive pipeline, meaning basic directives (body, attributes, lifecycle) are applied to the top-level fragment first, then components are resolved top-down:

-1. The DOM is walked bottom-up (innermost components first).
+1. The fragment is compiled through the standard pipeline (`resolveBody` → hydrate lifecycles → `resolveAttributes`).
-2. Each registered custom element has its attributes collected and resolved into a props object.
+2. `resolveComponents` walks the DOM top-down, identifying registered custom elements.
-3. Child DOM nodes are extracted and bucketed into named slots by the `slot` attribute (`slots.default` for unnamed children).
+3. Each registered custom element has its attributes collected and resolved into a props object.
-4. Each slot bucket's children are processed through the full directive pipeline (listeners, class toggles, nested components all work).
+4. Child DOM nodes are extracted and bucketed into named slots by the `slot` attribute (`slots.default` for unnamed children).
-5. The component's render function is called with `(props, slots)`.
+5. Each slot bucket's children are processed through the full pipeline (directives + nested component resolution).
-6. The returned Template is compiled through `createElementFromTemplate` — its own content goes through the full pipeline independently, including nested component resolution.
+6. The component's render function is called with `(props, slots)`.
-7. `<slot>` elements in the fragment are resolved: each slot is replaced with its matching children (or its fallback content if none match).
+7. The returned Template is compiled through `createElementFromTemplate`, then `resolveComponents` is called on the result — its own content goes through the full pipeline independently, including nested component resolution.
-8. The custom element is replaced with the rendered fragment.
+8. `<slot>` elements in the fragment are resolved: each slot is replaced with its matching children (or its fallback content if none match).
-9. The already-hydrated content is skipped by subsequent pipeline phases.
+9. The custom element is replaced with the rendered fragment.

 Because components are compiled through the standard pipeline, they support all built-in directives, lifecycle events, slots, and nested components.
+Unregistered custom tags are reported via `console.warn` automatically.